myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.0.md

     .WithStore<InMemoryTenantStore>();
 ```

-This API is great for getting going, but down the line you'd want to support passing through options e.g. maybe a pattern to extract the tenantId from the host if not using the entire domain etc, but it gets the job done for now.
+> This is a great start, but down the line you'd want to support passing through options e.g. maybe a pattern to extract the tenantId from the host if not using the entire domain etc, but it gets the job done for now.

 At this point you will be able to inject the store or resolution strategy into a controller, but that's all a bit low level.
 You don't want to have to perform these resolution steps everywhere you want to access the Tenant.
 Let's next create a service to allow us to access the current tenant object.